Do you know how most people buy sofas?

 Take the other furniture into account if you want your room to have balanced proportions and a smooth décor.

-Other important reasons for taking measurements are:
+Other important reasons for taking proportions are:

 - For reupholster